deepcausality-rs/fluvio-examples/README.md

 a real-time causal inference pipeline.
 Specifically, the project illustrates:

 1) How to replay and resample trade data.
-2) How to analyze trade data in real-time using causal inference.
+2) How to stream SBE Encoded trade data in real-time using Fluvios message system.
 3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.

 ### 👉 **Fluvio**